AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 ---
 ### Sorting contacts: `sort`

-Sorts your contact list based on a specific field and optional order — for example, by name in ascending order.
+Sorts your contact list based on a specific field and optional order.
+If no order is given, it will be assumed to be in ascending order.

 ![sort success](images/sortSuccess.png)
 *Figure: Result from executing `sort name` such that contacts are now in alphabetical order*

-**Format**: `sort FIELD`
+**Format**: `sort FIELD [o/ORDER]`

 **Valid options for `FIELD`:**
 - `name` — sorts contacts alphabetically by name.